alexpilk/python-sandbox/pluggable_services_pattern/README.md

 But it can be improved further.
 Most probably your server will also use VNC, telnet and other stuff.
 You don't want to flood your `Server` class with methods for checking, opening and stopping connections.
 To avoid it - we can wrap the property with all SSH connection-related methods into the `Service` class.
-Now, in your `Server` you can have a `self.ssh_service` attribute.
+Now, in your `Server` you can have `self.ssh_service` attribute.
 Then you can access the client property like this: `self.ssh_service.client`.
 Here are a few problems with this approach:
 1. You code gets really long e.g. `self.ssh_service.ssh_client.execute_command`
 2. You expose the client in the Server class.